ProfessorStrawberry/ArchLinux-with-LVM2-for-UEFI/README.md

+This will probably be split into different files.
+As I am using btrfs now, but still want to keep ext4 instructions.
+Also rEFInd.

+Hooks will be added soon

-Check if internet is avaiable and synchronize time
+Check if internet is avaiable and synchronize time with internet

 ```
 >ping -c 3 www.google.com
+>timedatectl set-ntp true
 ```

 check if UEFI is available